 CBD and intermittent fasting for athletes

-More and more athletes are turning to CBD for its anti-inflammatory properties.
+More and more athletes are turning to CBD for its calming properties.
 Especially for endurance athletes, or ones that practice sports involving a high amount of bodily stress (MMA, rugby, jiu-jitsu, etc), lowered inflammation can be a boon.
-Athletes who want a more natural approach to muscle recovery often use CBD instead of over-the-counter anti-inflammatory drugs.
-It may even help with anxiety for those playing competitive sports.
+Athletes who want a more natural approach to muscle recovery often use CBD instead of over-the-counter NSAID drugs.
+It may even help with stress for those playing competitive sports.
 CBD may boost energy levels, promote healthy sleep patterns, and balance the gut.
 All of these things help athletes perform at their best16 17.
 When it comes to intermittent fasting, the benefits it provides to athletes can be attributed to the boost in human growth hormone for increased muscle, increased energy and faster weight loss.
 Additionally, faster cellular repair and reduced inflammation both work to reduce recovery time.

 CBD and intermittent fasting for biohackers

 Biohacking refers to the fairly recent movement of do-it-yourself biology, wherein people employ novel means (typically grounded in science and biology) to make their bodies and brains function at their best potential.
 Biohackers often include both intermittent fasting and CBD in their regimens.
-Their neurogenerative, anti-inflammatory and immune-boosting properties make them a popular combo.
+Their neurogenerative, soothing and immune-boosting properties make them a popular combo.

 The benefits of CBD oil and intermittent fasting could be talked about all day, but both are to be practiced with caution.
 Intermittent fasting relies on the premise that one doesn’t stuff themselves when they do eat, but instead maintain a normal or at least near-normal caloric intake.
 With CBD, it’s best to be cautious about the brand you choose, and make sure yours is THC free - THC can cause increases in appetite that would make your fast a lot harder than it needs to be!
 Hempure CBD also uses MCT Oil, which has been found to make you feel fuller for longer.
 If you’re thinking about starting a new diet regimen for all-around wellness, try CBD and intermittent fasting and let us know what you think!